In this page you will find answers to Frequently Asked Questions asked by my guests.

 There are also bus services to and from Venice, Treviso and Bologna airports

 The Cortina Express Bus www.cortinaexpress.it and AVTO Bus www.atvo.it operate direct buses from Venice to Cortina d’Ampezzo.
+Another company is FlixBus.
 Go to the web sites for schedules and more information.
 The bus takes about 2-3 hours.

-No, the closer stations are the one in Calalzo di Cadore in the south, and the one in Dobbiaco (Toblach) in the north.
+If your favorite means of transportation is the train, you need to know that the closest train stations are the one in Calalzo di Cadore in the south (35 Km far from Cortina), and the one in Dobbiaco (Toblach) in the north (31 Km far from Cortina).

 How to get there by bus?